AMDphreak/FastTrackD-Projects/README.md

 # CookSystems FastTrackD-Assignments List
-This repository is a list of assignment links to repositories for Cook Systems assignments.
+This repository is a list of assignments.
+Each assignment has its own repository.
 Cook Systems's FastTrack'D training bootcamp was in Memphis, TN.
-Below are the repositories.

 Assignments:
 1. [![Java Assignments](https://img.shields.io/badge/Java%20Assignments-View%20on%20GitHub-blue)](https://github.com/AMDphreak?tab=repositories&q=%22java-assignment%22&type=&language=&sort=)